 If you are considering an ultrafast broadband system key points to check with any potential provider would include the following:

 - Whether the existing copper phone line and phone jacks will be retained and be in a functional condition if you choose to have the ultrafast broadband fibre optic cabling installed.
-(If you can retain copper cabling and phone jacks then you can have a safe, corded phone.)
+(If you can retain copper cabling and phone jacks then this gives you the option of a safe, inexpensive corded phone via the copper system for as long as the copper system is operating in your area – although possibly you may have to pay more for this.)

 - Whether the WANs (Wireless Area Networks) of the “Residential Gateway” can be disabled and how this can be done.
 (If the WANs can be disabled you can connect to the internet via a safe fibre optic cable rather than being constantly exposed to pulsed microwave radiation as you would be if the WANs cannot be disabled.)